pingcap/website/markdown-pages/terms/cookie-policy.md

 ## What Are Cookies

-“Cookies” are small text files, typically containing a unique string of letters and numbers, stored on your hard drive by a Site.
+"Cookies" are small text files, typically containing a unique string of letters and numbers, stored on your hard drive by a Site.
 When you return to the Site using the same browser, the Site can read the cookie and thereby gather information about your usage over time.
 Among other things, we use cookies and other technology to see which areas and features are popular and to count visits, which helps us to improve our Site, our Products, and your experience.

 ## How We Use Cookies